 ./configure && make && sudo make install in extracted folder.
 But if you want to understand what exactly is going on or if you have some problems with this simplistic approach – read on, as the rest of this article will go into the details of the process.

-kconfig-fronteds has only a few dependencies, which may already be present on your system.
+kconfig-frontends has a few dependencies, which may already be present on your system.
 If they are not, make sure to install them before proceeding.
 Generally – apart from the obvious things like make, gcc, binutils and coreutils – you need:

 - bison or yacc,